-1. Allowance for bad debts To prepare for losses from bad debts, the

-Company and domestic consolidated subsidiaries provide the allowance for doubtful accounts at an amount of possible losses from uncollectible trade receivables based on the actual rate of losses from bad debt for ordinary receivables, and on the estimated recoverability for specific doubtful receivables.
-Overseas consolidated subsidiaries provide estimated amounts on the estimated recoverability for specific doubtful receivables.
+1. Allowance for bad debts To prepare for losses from bad debts, the Company and domestic consolidated subsidiaries provide the allowance for doubtful accounts at an amount of possible losses from uncollectible trade receivables based on the actual rate of losses from bad debt for ordinary receivables, and on the estimated recoverability for specific doubtful receivables.
+Overseas consolidated subsidiaries provide estimated amounts on the estimated receivables.
+2. Reserve for bonuses recoverability for specific doubtful receivables.
+The reserve for bonuses is provided at an amount as a defrayment for the consolidated fiscal year under review based on the estimated total amount of employees' bonuses.
+3. Reserve for officers' retirement benefits To allocate retirement compensation for officers of some domestic consolidated subsidiaries, the reserve for retirement benefits to officers is provided at an amount that would be required to be paid in accordance with the Company's internal rules if all eligible officers resign their positions as of the balance-sheet date.
+4. Product warranty allowance To prepare for expenses to address product-related complaints at some consolidated subsidiaries, a reserve for product warranty has been provided based on the results of previous years.

-recoverability for specific doubtful receivables.

-2. Reserve for bonuses

-The reserve for bonuses is provided at an amount

-as a defrayment for the consolidated fiscal year under review based on the estimated total amount of employees' bonuses.

-3. Reserve for officers' To allocate retirement compensation for officers retirement benefits of some domestic consolidated subsidiaries, the of some domestic consolidated subsidiaries, the reserve for retirement benefits to officers is provided at an amount that would be required to be paid in accordance with the Company's internal rules if all eligible officers resign their positions as of the balance-sheet date.

-4. Product warranty To prepare for expenses to address product-related complaints at some consolidated subsidiaries, a complaints at some consolidated subsidiaries, a reserve for product warranty has been provided based on the results of previous years.